ejohansson13/concepts_explained/Stable Diffusion/StableDiffusion_ML.md

 Stable Diffusion was one of multiple text-to-image generation models to generate widespread public attention on the advancements of artificial intelligence and machine learning.
 Similar to the rise of the transformer architecture for natural language processing tasks, [Latent Diffusion Models](https://arxiv.org/pdf/2112.10752.pdf) quickly grew in popularity for conditional image generation.
 Previous image synthesis architectures included [GANs](https://arxiv.org/pdf/1605.05396.pdf), [RNNs](https://arxiv.org/pdf/1502.04623.pdf), and [autoregressive modeling](https://arxiv.org/pdf/1906.00446.pdf) which [multiple](https://arxiv.org/pdf/2102.12092.pdf) [companies](https://arxiv.org/pdf/2206.10789.pdf) favored.
 However, the performance of diffusion models in zero-shot applications as well as their efficiency operating in the latent space, led to latent diffusion models becoming the eminent architecture for text-to-image generation tasks.
 Their compatibility with natural language, image, and audio prompts (thanks to cross-attention) accelerated the multimodality of machine learning applications.
 On this page, you'll find an overview of the Stable Diffusion architecture, its training procedure, and inference steps.

-Here, we'll be focusing on the text-to-image case, but I urge you to check out the [original paper](https://arxiv.org/pdf/2112.10752.pdf) which described multiple other use cases, including image inpainting, conditioning on semantic maps, and layout-to-image, with image generation conditioned on annotated bounding boxes.
+We'll be focusing on the text-to-image case, but I urge you to check out the [original paper](https://arxiv.org/pdf/2112.10752.pdf) which described multiple other use cases, including image inpainting, conditioning on semantic maps, and layout-to-image, with image generation conditioned on annotated bounding boxes.

-Include anything else you think the introduction needs.

 # Architecure